 - Recessed- A recessed pushbutton actuator is within base, this is useful to protect against accidental actuation.

 - Flush-A flush pushbutton is flush with the base; typical example would be a doorbell.

 - Raised- A raised pushbutton resembles a plunger; typical example would be a pedestrian cross walk button.

 Switch Type Function

-Important switch specifications to consider when searching for pushbutton switches include,
+Important switch specifications to consider when searching for pushbutton switches include the following:

 - Maximum current

 - Maximum DC voltage

 Feed-through style is an in-line switch that can be attached at any point on a length of flexible cord to provide switching control of attached equipment.

 Quick connect or blade, sometimes referred to as "spade" terminals, are designed to be inserted/removed rapidly without the need for soldering.